aphelionz/cppquiz/README.md

 # CPPQuiz
-> Mainly a project that I used to learn C++.
+> Quiz yourself on ANY topic, from the command line.

 I wanted to prove myself (and to the _WORLD_) that I could learn C++ after avoiding it for almost 20 years.
 The thought process went something like this:

-1. I should make a little quiz app, that should teach me the basics of the language
+1. I should make a little C++ app to quiz me on C++
-2. I should make the
-3. Hey, ChatGPT could generate quiz questions
+2. Hey, ChatGPT could generate quiz questions
-4. Wait..
+3. Wait..
 ChatGPT could generate quiz about **anything**.

 Thus, the project was born and it goes something like this: